Who We Are

 Language

-People with limited English language proficiency are already among the most marginalized populations in Colorado because of the barrier this presents in accessing all services.
-The ATJC continuously works to improve and increase access to interpreters and translated written materials.
+People with Limited English Proficiency are already among the most marginalized populations because of the barriers language access presents.
+The ATJC continuously works to improve and increase access to interpreters and translation.